 It’s here!
-After over two years in the works, the Atlanta Chapter of the American Revolution is proud to make available the foundational resource for researching participants in the Georgia Revolutionary War engagements.
+After over two years in the works, the Atlanta Chapter of the Sons of the American Revolution is proud to make available the foundational resource for researching participants in the Georgia Revolutionary War engagements.
 The new book, Patriots in Georgia Revolutionary War Engagements 1776-1782 is now available in print.

 When most people think of the Revolutionary War, images of Lexington, Concord and George Washington at Valley Forge come to mind.
 If asked about the Colony of Georgia’s role in the Revolution, most people, including Georgians, are not aware of its role.
 Georgia set the stage for several pivotal engagements.